amethyst/amethyst/book/src/concepts/state.md

 Yes!
 It's finally time to get some code in here!

-Here will just be a small code snippet that shows the basics of `State`'s usage.
+Here will be a small code snippet that shows the basics of `State`'s usage.
 For more advanced examples, see the following pong tutorial.

 ### Creating a State